Chapter 2: Introduction to Computer Programming

 complicated indeed!
 On top of it all, the game needs to run as fast as

 possible—even with 3D graphics in most cases!
-Check out for an illustration of the
+Check out

 game loop.